 Those are three arguments.
 The first tries to lump car stereos in with speedometers, taking a drink of coffee and looking at a clock.
 Good argument tactic, but silly.
 Texting is harder than changing the radio or checking out the time, and it is going to cause more accidents than those tasks.
 The relative degrees of risk and common sense are what prevent this slippery slope.

 The second argument is also specious.
 Clearly, we don’t need auto accident statistics to know that it is incredibly dangerous to take your attention away from driving to type a full word or sentence on your phone.

 The final argument is that it is unenforceable.
 Making such conduct against the law sends a message.
-Moreover, if we start taking all of the unenforceable laws we have in Maryland off the books, we are not going to have many laws left.
+Moreover, if we start taking all the unenforceable laws we have in Maryland off the books, we will have few laws left.
 Enforceability should not be a basis for regulating what is appropriate conduct.

 If Maryland passed such a law, would it save a single child’s life?
 The answer is, almost certainly, yes.
 What kind of freedom would we have to give up for that life?
 The inalienable right to text message?